 How long will I be in the hospital?

-If you had a laparoscopic cholecystectomy, you will probably go home within 24 hours.
-If you had an open cholecystectomy, you will be in the hospital for 2 to 3 days.
+If you had a laparoscopic gallbladder removal surgery, you’ll probably go home within 24 hours.
+If you had an open gallbladder removal surgery, you’ll be in the hospital for 2 to 3 days.

 Will I have pain when I am home?

 The length of time each person has pain or discomfort varies.
 You may still have some pain when you go home and will probably be taking pain medication.
 Follow the guidelines below.

 - Take your medications as directed and as needed.

 - Call your doctor if the medication prescribed for you doesn’t relieve your pain.